islamCodehood/Study-Notes/JS/ES6 Course.md

 console.log(...primes);\\ 2 3 5 7 11 13 17 19 23 29
 ```

-- **One of its udes is to concatenate 2 or more iterable objects.**
+- **One of its uses is to concatenate 2 or more iterable objects.**

 - Example:
   - instead of using ```concat()``` an Array's method